-6 ARCHITECTURE & IMPLEMENTATION DETAILS
+VI.
+ARCHITECTURE & IMPLEMENTATION DETAILS

 This section provides the implementation details of InVADo.
 As mentioned in the introduction, it is intended to be used in a dual or ultra-widescreen monitor setup to provide sufficient screen space for the large amount and complexity of the data and, consequently, the large number of required views.
 We implemented it as a two-window application consisting of a dashboard and a 3D visualization.
-Its client-server architecture is presented in Figure 9.
+Its client-server architecture is presented in Fig. 9.

 For the 3D Visualization, we used the open-source visualization framework MegaMol [54], [55], which is tailored to visualizing large scientific data sets and, in particular, molecular dynamics data.
 It is implemented in C++ and uses OpenGL for 3D rendering.
-Due to its modular architecture, it supports prototyping of new visualizations with low overhead.
+Due to its modular architecture, it supports the prototyping of new visualizations with low overhead.
 With its various built-in biomolecular visualization features, it forms the basis of InVADo.

-The dashboard was implemented as a web app using the Vuetify framework, which is a Vue UI library reducing the effort of web development by providing many prebuild components [56].
+The dashboard was implemented as a web app using the Vuetify framework, which is a Vue UI library reducing the effort of web development by providing many pre-build components [56].
 The interactive visualizations are generated using Data-Driven Documents (D3), which binds data to DOM/SVG elements and manipulates them based on the data for visualization [57].

-The source code of InVADo is publicly available: https://github.com/MarcoSchaeferT/InVADo_setup.
+The source code of InVADo is publicly available:

+https://github.com/MarcoSchaeferT/ InVADo_setup.

-6.1 Data, Preprocessing & External Tools
+A. Data, Preprocessing & External Tools

 The input data are Protein Data Bank, Partial Charge(Q), Atom Type(T) (PDBQT) files (e.g., the ligands from the database ZINC [19]).
-PDBQT is also the output format of AutoDock-Tools and is used to store a set of ligand conformations consisting of atom positions and a docking score (see example in the supplemental material).
-InVADo creates additional data by calling the external tools shown as turquoise boxes on the right side of Figure 9.
-OpenBabel [58] creates the structural formulas of the ligands used in both the 3D and 2D views and converts of the input data into the file format used by CheckMol.
-CheckMol [24] determines the functional groups of the ligands.
-PLIP [25] calculates the interactions for the protein-ligand complexes that are created by InVADo for each ligand pose.
+PDBQT is also the output format of AutoDockTools and is used to store a set of ligand conformations consisting of atom positions and a docking score (see example in the supplemental material, available online).
+InVADo creates additional data by calling the external tools shown as turquoise